josephlimtech/linkedin-profile-scraper-api/README.md

 # LinkedIn Profile Scraper
 LinkedIn profile scraper using Puppeteer headless browser.
 So you can use it on a server.
 Returns structured data in JSON format.
+Works in 2020.

 This scraper will extract publicly available data: